taeruh/pauli_tracker/c_lib/README.md

 C bindings partially exporting the API of the [pauli_tracker crate].

+*While everything should build, the bindings here are lacking behind the Rust crate.
+The current focus is on the Rust crate and the Python wrapper.*

 ## Compiling the library

 The header file is `pauli_tracker.h`.
 On Linux, run `make library` (do the equivalent of